fabrahman/RationaleGen/README.md

 	--task wt5_esnli
 ```

-We then generate rationales for the train set of definf dataset using the pretrained rationale generation model on e-snli:
+Generate rationales for the train set of definf dataset using the pretrained rationale generation model on e-snli:

 ```
 python -m source.generative.generate_texts \